 NOTE: Reference to a Program Director means the director of the program of study in which the student is enrolled.
-In the case of an unclassified student, the director of the program in which the course in question resides will be assigned by the Vice-President,

-Appeals of Penalties Arising from the Academic Academic to administer the appeal.
+In the case of an unclassified student, the director of the program in which the course in question resides will be assigned by the Vice-President, Academic to administer the appeal.
 If any question arises as to the appropriate Program Director, the Vice-President, Academic will decide.